Skip to main content

 Ingress is a good way to recreate customer-representative environments, but the problem still remains on how to get inbound access to the IP address that the ingress controller allocates.
 Ingress is also not perfectly portable; each ingress controller might require different annotations in the ingress resource to work properly.
 Supported ingress controllers vary based on the distribution.
 Compatibility matrix supports ingress controllers that are running as a NodePort service.

-All VM-based compatibility matrix clusters support tunneling traffic into a NodePort service.
+All VM-based Compatibility Matrix clusters support tunneling traffic into a NodePort service.
 When this option is used, Replicated is responsible for creating the DNS record and TLS certs.
 Replicated will route traffic from :443 and/or :80 into the NodePort service you defined.
-For more information about using tunnels, see Managing Compatibility Matrix Tunnels (Alpha) below.
+For more information about using tunnels, see Managing Compatibility Matrix Tunnels (Beta) below.

-The following diagram shows how the traffic is routed into the service using the compatibility matrix tunnels:
+The following diagram shows how the traffic is routed into the service using Compatibility Matrix tunnels:

 View a larger version of this image